 Every business wants customers to make a purchase, but if you aren’t giving them the right ways to pay, customers might end up going elsewhere.
 No matter how great your product or service is, if you’re not making it easy for your customers to make a payment, then you’re placing a massive obstacle in their way.
 Nowadays it’s about far more than taking cash and cards.
 Consider digital wallets and payment gateways too.
 Here are the most important payment methods you should be offering.
 If you're looking for providers, check out our guide to the top online payment companies.

 A virtual terminal is an essential payment method for any online business.
 It allows customers to pay with credit or debit cards.
 Virtual terminals provide secure card processing and allows you to do everything online, meaning you can take payment anywhere.
 Virtual terminals come with processing fees, usually a set SaaS monthly fee and a per-transaction fee.

 Payment gateways operate similarly to virtual terminals, allowing customers to pay securely online using a card.
-Payment gateways include leading names like PayPal, AmazonPay, and SagePay.
+Payment gateways in the US include leading names like PayPal, AmazonPay, and SagePay.
 These services usually require your customer to make their payment in a separate window to your site (i.e., on the gateway’s site).
 This can help improve trust, as customers will trust PayPal more than a site they’ve never used before.
 Payment gateways can be costly, but as a ready-made payment method that already has customer trust, they’re a very easy way to get an e-commerce venture off the ground.

 Apple Pay, Google Pay, and Samsung Pay